Home

 Click Here To Visit The Course Webpage For More Information

-The following forensic psychology courses are offered in the Centre for Forensic and Family Psychology, School of Psychology.
+The following forensic psychology courses are offered at the Centre for Forensic and Criminological Psychology.

 Master of Science in Criminological Psychology: